 Figure 2 Sandwich Dot-Blot assay.
-Control sera previously evaluated by the ELISA test were evaluated. positive serum give an evidently positive signal when compared to negative serum.
+Control sera previously evaluated by the ELISA test were evaluated.
+Positive serum give an evidently positive signal when compared to negative serum.

-Clear recognition was observed with the volume of antibodies tested.
-In the case of the negative sample, it was established that a “faint” signal, such as the one shown in figure 2, is the maximum that can be observed in a sample of this type, maintaining the membrane for 5 min in the presence of the developing solution.

 4.3 Sandwich DotBlot against Brucella 1119-3 in skim milk.

-The Dot-ELISA technique has shown to be sensitive and accessible, since it does not require specialized equipment as in the case of ELISA, Western-blot or indirect immunofluorescence, among other techniques.
+The Dot-ELISA technique showed to be sensitive and accessible, since it does not require specialized equipment as in the case of ELISA, Western-blot or indirect immunofluorescence, among other techniques.
 The interpretation of results is simple and the recombinant BruD protein can be used as antigen, the Dot-ELISA technique is a diagnostic technique that could be used as a first screening in endemic areas or for field studies.
 A graphic description of the technique is shown in Figure 3.